 If someone doesn’t like your approach, you may even lose the project in the worst case.

 In the mail of project details, you should only talk about project requirement and relevant things and not about your portfolio because you have already got the project.

-In a case, the client is negotiating with payments then you may open the another thread, but till then, the conversation must be streamlined.
+In a case, the client is negotiating with payments, then you may open another thread, but till then, the conversation must be streamlined.